-The proposed amendment is being presented for emergency adoption at the October 2011 Regents meeting.
+The proposed amendment is being presented for permanent adoption at the March 2012 Regents meeting.
+Emergency action is also necessary at the March meeting to ensure that the emergency rule adopted at the January Regents meeting remains continuously in effect until the effective date of its adoption as a permanent rule.
 A statement of facts and circumstances which necessitate emergency action is attached.